danmasta/walk/README.md

 # Walk
-File and directory walking utility for node apps
+Directory and file walking utility for node apps

 Features:
 * Easy to use